shaloo/docs.arcana/docs/auth/onboard/solana.md

 When a user logs into the app that is registered and configured for using Solana, a non-EVM chain, they can instantly perform Solana blockchain operations through the {{config.extra.arcana.wallet_name}}.

-!!! warning "No plug-and-play support for Firebase authentication."
+!!! an-warning "No plug-and-play support for Firebase authentication."

       {% include "./text-snippets/warn_firebase_no_pnp.md" %}